BlockchainCommons/Gordian/README.md

 #### Download *StandUp.app*

-Download the `StandUp_Export.zip` from this [public google drive link](https://drive.google.com/open?id=1lXyl_zO6WPJN5tzWAVV3p42WPFtyesCR), unzip it and open the folder and you will see `StandUp.app`, if your mac has been strapped or has brew and xcode command line tools installed you will be good to go, just double click the app to use it.
+Download the `StandUp_Export.zip` from this [public google drive link](https://drive.google.com/open?id=1lXyl_zO6WPJN5tzWAVV3p42WPFtyesCR), unzip it and open the folder and you will see `StandUp.app`, if your mac has been strapped or has brew and xcode command line tools installed you will be good to go, just double click it the app to use it.

 Peter Denton GPG fingerprint: `3B37 97FA 0AE8 4BE5 B440 6591 8564 01D7 121C 32FC` signed the `StandUp_Export.zip` which produced the following signature: